taki0112/UNIT-Tensorflow/README.md

 * If you want to `multi_gpu_version`, then use `main_multi_gpu.py` (batch_size = The batch_size per gpu)
 * If you want to `faster_UNIT`, then use `DatasetAPI`

+## Issue
+### Too much Slow !!!
+* The slower reason is that it stores checkpoints
+* If you want to speed up, do not save checkpoints per iteration

 ## Arichitecture
 ![architecture](./assests/architecture.png)